MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 ## Get started with support for end users

-If you're an end user, you can contact Support directly if you have a Power BI Pro or Power BI Premium Per User license.
+If you're an end user, you can contact support directly if you have a Power BI Pro or Power BI Premium Per User license.
 But, your administrator might prefer you take a different route to get help.
 Before you contact support, check these requirements:

 1. Find out which license you have.
-To quickly check whether you're eligible to contact Support, select your profile picture from the page header in the [Power BI service](https://app.powerbi.com).
+To quickly check whether you're eligible to contact support, select your profile picture from the page header in the [Power BI service](https://app.powerbi.com).
 If **Pro account** or **Premium Per User account** is displayed, you might use the following listed support options.
 Select **View account** to see more details about your account.

    :::image type="content" source="media/service-support-options/license-type.png" alt-text="Screen capture showing license type displayed with account profile.":::

    > [!NOTE]
-   >If you got your Power BI Pro or Power BI Premium Per User license through a guest affiliation with another organization, you can't contact Support.
-Your license must be assigned directly by the organization that manages your work or school account to enable Support options.
+   >If you got your Power BI Pro or Power BI Premium Per User license through a guest affiliation with another organization, you can't contact support.
+Your license must be assigned directly by the organization that manages your work or school account to enable support options.

-2. Verify whether Power BI Support is your admin's preferred option when you need help.
+2. Verify whether Power BI support is your admin's preferred option when you need help.
 To check, select (**?**) from the page header in the Power BI service, then choose **Help & Support > About Power BI**.
-If this selection takes you to Power BI Support, you might use the following listed support options.
+If this selection takes you to Power BI support, you might use the following listed support options.
 Otherwise, you'll be directed to the preferred support option for your organization.
-If your product doesn't have a Support contract, you'll receive a message that "This product is not supported."
+If your product doesn't have a support contract, you'll receive a message that "This product is not supported."

    :::image type="content" source="media/service-support-options/support-menu.png" alt-text="Screen capture showing help menu with Get help selected.":::